GoogleChrome/web.dev/src/site/content/en/blog/webassembly-threads/index.md

 It's a classic example of a [deadlock](https://en.wikipedia.org/wiki/Deadlock).

-One way to solve this problem is to create a pool of Workers ahead of time, before the program has even started, so that by the time `pthread_create` is invoked, it only needs to take a ready-to-use Worker from the pool, run the provided callback on that background thread and return the Worker back to the pool.
+One way to solve this problem is to create a pool of Workers ahead of time, before the program has even started.
+When `pthread_create` is invoked, it takes a ready-to-use Worker from the pool, runs the provided callback on that background thread, and returns the Worker back to the pool.
 All of this can be done synchronously, so there won't be any deadlocks as long as the pool is sufficiently large.